-**Go to google analytics and look at your most popular content – look at a few different time periods to find out some of your top performing pieces of content.
+**Go to google analytics and look at your most popular content – look at a few different time periods to find out some of your top-performing pieces of content.

 **Check your email for signs of feedback.
-Emails are going to give you more personal view of what people need, what problems they really want to solve.
+Emails are going to give you a more personal view of what people need, what problems they really want to solve.

 **If you don’t receive emails, maybe you get into conversations on Facebook or in the comments of your blog…or some other place.
 Wherever that other, more personal interaction happens, go there and observe.